zpalmtree/r34-downloader/README.md

 `cabal install concurrent-extra tagsoup http`

-Note that cabal is a bit finnicky, if it fails on any of the above modules, try running cabal install failed_module on it's own, so if tagsoup failed to install, rerun
+Note that cabal is a bit finnicky, if it fails on any of the above modules, try running cabal install failed_module on its own, so if tagsoup failed to install, rerun

 `cabal install tagsoup`

 #### Compile